pamonlan/ExonSurferWeb/README.md

 # ExonSurfer

-ExonSurfer is a web-based tool for designing high-specific transcript primers, built with Django and powered by the ExonSurfer python package.
-The tool allows users to set search options, visualize results, and obtain specific primers with low non-specific binding.
-The tool is designed to be user-friendly, fast, and accurate, with automated workflows.
+[ExonSurfer](https://exonsurfer.i-med.ac.at/) is a web-based tool for designing high-specific transcript primers, built with Django and powered by the ExonSurfer python package.
+This tool enables users to customize search options, visualize results, and obtain primers with high specificity and minimal non-specific binding.
+Designed for user-friendliness, speed, and accuracy, ExonSurfer integrates automated workflows to streamline the primer design process.

 ## Requirements